How to Set Up a Trust Fund for a Child

 Choose Someone to Help You Set Up Your Child's Trust

 The trust documents you sign, including the estate plan and the agreement, should be reviewed by a professional to ensure they conform to Florida's laws.
+Understanding how trust and estate administration works after you are gone is just as important as setting the trust up correctly in the first place.

 Elder Needs Law offers Florida estate planning, probate, and Medicaid planning.
 With years of experience under our belt, we're the perfect choice to help you set up your trust for children.
 Contact us today if you want to create a trust fund and secure the future of your children and grandchildren.